Am I Eligible For Shared Ownership?

 Author: Pete Mugleston

-The Shared Ownership scheme is a useful way to get onto the property ladder if you’re struggling to buy a home.
-However, certain eligibility criteria need to be met for you to be considered for this scheme.
+The Shared Ownership scheme is a helpful way to get onto the property ladder if you’re struggling to buy a home.
+However, you need to meet certain eligibility criteria to be considered for this scheme.

-Understanding the eligibility criteria is important if you’re thinking of taking advantage of this scheme.
-It can be a good option if you have a small deposit and can be an excellent stepping stone between renting and owning a home outright.
+Understanding the eligibility criteria is important if you’re considering this scheme.
+It can be a good option if you have a small deposit and is an excellent way to transition between renting and owning a home outright.

 Whether you’re a first-time buyer or someone looking to re-enter the housing market, we’ll guide you through the requirements and what to expect when getting a Shared Ownership mortgage.